 - 4% are in an international nonprofit and pursuing further higher education (i.e. a PhD)

 - 1% has entered military service.

-What Are Some Master of Public Policy Jobs?
+What Are Some Public Policy Careers and Jobs?

-The following is a cross-section of potential jobs held by master of public policy graduates:
+Career and job prospectives for Master of Public Policy degree graduates are vast.
+The following is a cross-section of potential jobs held by MPP graduates: